Is Your Teen Trapped in Anger?

 Finding Help

 A teen’s anger may not always manifest visibly.
-It has other more subtle expressions such as being overly critical, impatience, avoidance of people, etc. Anger may also be an expression of other negative emotions, such as sadness, guilt, shame, or frustration, that are causing your teen to lash out at you or others.
+Anger can have other more subtle expressions such as being overly critical, impatience, avoidance of people, etc. Anger may also be an expression of other negative emotions, such as sadness, guilt, shame, or frustration, that are causing your teen to lash out at you or others.
 It is common for teens to exhibit anger to release their internal conflicts but it is important that you not ignore it.